Bodanich97/gui_python/labs/lab2.md

 **Deadline is 24.02.2017**

 ## Exercises
-The following labs are related to a simple solitare game called Pyramid. <br/>
+<p>The following labs are related to a simple solitare game called Pyramid.</p>
-1. Learn the rules of Pyramid
+1. Learn the rules of Pyramid.
 2. Create a class called Card to represent a playing card in Pyramid.<br/>
 Create a class called Deck to represent a deck of cards in Pyramid. <br/>
 Implement the classes using design patterns.